5 Methods That Will Help Reduce Resource Guarding

 Prevention is a big part of managing resource guarding, and consistency is the most important part of modifying the behavior.
 Certain items such as food will trigger your dogs defenses, so it’s important to keep the environment as predictable as possible when training with a dog that guards.
 If something unexpected happens, such as another member of the family approaching your dog while eating, you can find yourself dealing with a dog that’s already above threshold to focus (too stressed out).

-Your ultimate goal is to change your dogs attitude when it comes to people approaching their food & toys, anything that triggers resource guarding.
+Your ultimate goal is to change your dogs attitude when it comes to people approaching anything that triggers resource guarding, most often food & toys.
 It’s easy to lose momentum when you face setbacks.
 Every time your dog guards an object and nothing positive happens that behavior is reinforced.
 Keeping the environment predictable until you’re ready to train is an easy way to avoid setbacks.

 In my case I chose to work on Laika’s resource guarding when I was alone.
 I didn’t want anyone unexpectedly coming over and interrupting the process since she’s already stressed enough when it comes to food.
 Until you’re confident that the behavior has been modified it’s important to keep the environment controlled.

 Manage the environment until the behavior has been modified.
 Remove all potential guarding triggers.
 Don’t leave food bowls, even empty ones, on the floor.
 Put toys away.
 Provide them only in controlled circumstances. – Resource Guarding – Preventing It & Stopping It